-Gout is a type of arthritis, which is a condition that makes your joints swell up.
-It is caused by too much uric acid in your blood.
+Gout is a type of arthritis that affects one or more joints, making them swell up.
+It’s caused by too much uric acid in your blood.

-The swelling caused by a gout attack is sudden and very painful.
-It can affect the feet, hands, wrists, elbows, and knees, but is most common in the big toe.
+A gout attack can be very sudden and painful.
+It can affect the hands, wrists, elbows, knees, and feet, but is most common in the big toe.

-You can do an easy home-test for gout, and get treatment from Zava.
+You can easily test for gout at home, and can get a test kit and treatment online from Zava.

 Key facts about gout